tangentsoft/pidp8i/README.md

     FOCAL, so we might then choose to switch the defaults, but that is just speculation at the time of this writing.

+You can later add each of these after installation using [our package manager][os8pkg].

 [f69]:   https://tangentsoft.com/pidp8i/wiki?name=Running+FOCAL%2C1969
 [suppd]: https://tangentsoft.com/pidp8i/doc/trunk/doc/uwfocal-manual-supp.md#diffs
 [uvte]:  https://tangentsoft.com/pidp8i/wiki?name=Using+VTEDIT